Bayer-Group/paquo/README.md

 You can setup your IDE to help you adhering to these guidelines.
 <br>
 _([Santi](https://github.com/sdvillal) is happy to help you setting up pycharm in 5 minutes)_

+## Acknowledgements

+Build with love by Andreas Poehlmann and Santi Villalba from the _Machine Learning Research_ group at Bayer.
+In collaboration with the _Pathology Lab 2_ and the _Mechanistic and Toxicologic Pathology_ group.

+`paquo`: copyright 2020 Bayer AG, licensed under [GPL-3.0](https://github.com/bayer-science-for-a-better-life/paquo/blob/master/LICENSE)